mritunjaysharma394/vowpal-wiki/Conditional-Contextual-Bandit.md

 }
 ```
 ### DSJSON format
 The DSJSON format for CCB is also similar to CB.
 The context field, `c`, is the same as for CB, where it is a valid object in VW JSON format.
 Therefore the slots are defined in the context field.
+The `_outcomes` field contains an object per slot.
+This specifies the cost associated with this slot, the outcomes reported for this slot as well as either an array or single value for both actions and probabilities.
 #### Example
 ```json
 {